FloSewn/TQMesh/README.md

-# Introducing TQMesh: Simplifying Two-Dimensional Mesh Generation
+# TQMesh: Simplifying Two-Dimensional Mesh Generation
 -----------------------
 <img src="doc/Example_6.png" alt="TQMesh-Example-6" width="750"/>

-**TQMesh** is a user-friendly C++ library/application designed to streamline the process of generating two-dimensional meshes comprising triangles and quadrilaterals.
+**TQMesh** is a simple C++ library/application designed to streamline the process of generating two-dimensional meshes comprising triangles and quadrilaterals.
 Whether you're involved in Computational Fluid Dynamics (CFD), Finite Element Methods (FEM), or other fields, this tool simplifies the creation of grids for various applications.